-- Take the pan out of the oven and set the oven to broil with a rack 6-8 inches from the broiler.
+- Take the pan out of the oven and set the oven to broil with a rack 6 to 8 inches from the broiler.

-- Broil for 45-60 seconds, watching closely, until the marshmallows have achieved your ideal brownness.
+- Broil for 45 to 60 seconds, watching closely, until the marshmallows have achieved your ideal brownness.

-- Remove from the oven, sprinkle on the chocolate chips, and cover with foil for 5-10 minutes.4 ounces semisweet or bittersweet chocolate chips
+- Remove from the oven, sprinkle on the chocolate chips, and cover with foil for 5 to 10 minutes.4 ounces semisweet or bittersweet chocolate chips

 - These chocolate chip marshmallow cookie bars can be stored at room temperature for up to one week.